RustAudio/audio-ecosystem/goals.md

 * Built-in synthesizer instruments (This can still be done with third-party nodes/CLAP plugins.)
 * Advanced mixing effects like parametric EQs, compressors, and limiters (This again can be done with third-party nodes/CLAP plugins.)
 * GUIs for hosted CLAP plugins (Although this feature could be added in the future if there is enough demand for it).
-* Multi-threaded audio graph processing (This would make the engine a lot more complicated, and it is probably overkill for games and genric applications.)
+* Multi-threaded audio graph processing (This would make the engine a lot more complicated, and it is probably overkill for games and generic applications.)
 * VST, VST3, LV2, and AU plugin hosting

 ### [Interflow](https://github.com/SolarLiner/interflow)

 While [CPAL](https://github.com/RustAudio/cpal) has served the Rust ecosystem well over the years as a platform-agnostic audio input/output library, its API does not allow for essential features like duplex audio devices.
-Also many, including myself, have found its API to be cumbersome and confusing.
+Some have found its API to be cumbersome and confusing.

-As such, we want to push the Rust ecosystem towards this new library for audio i/o.
+As such, we want to see if this new library provides a better alternative.
 It aims to address the problems we have had with CPAL, as well as being able to support native duplex audio devices.

 ### [fixed-resample](https://github.com/MeadowlarkDAW/fixed-resample)